Breathing exercises against stress

 Learn to tolerate CO2 in your blood, this feels uncomfortable at first but if you persevere and practise often you will experience all the benefits such as slower breathing, better circulation, better recovery, deeper sleep and peace in your mind.
 When breathing slows down, we feel more peace in our system.

-Breathe deeply and low into the abdomen, when inhaling make the abdomen as thick as possible.
+Take a deep breath, low in the belly, when inhaling make the belly as thick as possible.

-Learn to use your respiratory muscle, the diaphragm, correctly, thus stimulating your Vagus nerve which will increase your parasympathetic activity and give you peace of mind and body.
+Learn to use your main respiratory muscle, the diaphragm, correctly and thus stimulate your Vagus nerve, increasing your parasympathetic activity.
+As a result, you experience calmness in your body and head.
 Breathe deeply with each inhalation.

 Combi; now combine the above 3 exercise for best results!